 Linda Zhengová is a Czech-Chinese photographer, curator, and writer currently based in Amsterdam.
-With a practice spanning over a decade, her work delves into the complex themes of representation, sexuality, and trauma, using photography to challenge societal boundaries and taboos.
-Through her piercing visual narratives, Zhengová blurs the lines between documentary and fiction, encouraging viewers to question the nature of reality and how we construct truths.
+Her work delves into the themes of representation, sexuality, and trauma, using photography to challenge societal boundaries and taboos.

 Zhengová’s images, often spontaneous and personal, capture her romantic and friendly encounters with strangers and fleeting moments of pure happiness.
 Her erotic imagery, evocative of a bygone era, suggests that memory is the space where love most vividly resides.
 By confronting viewers with moments of vulnerability and intimacy, her work invites a deep reflection on the intensity of human relationships.
 Through this, Zhengová challenges us to reconsider how we connect with both ourselves and others, offering a delicate balance between discomfort and empathy.